AI

 Everyone thinks open source AI models are free.

 They’re not.
 They just move your costs from the vendor invoice to your ops team.
-I’ve watched companies spend months building what they thought would be a budget-friendly AI implementation, only to discover they’ve created an expensive engineering project that needs constant feeding.
+I’ve seen companies spend months building what they thought would be a budget-friendly AI implementation, only to discover they’ve created an expensive engineering project that needs constant feeding.

 The open source vs proprietary llm debate isn’t about licensing costs.
 It’s about whether you want to pay for AI capability or pay to build AI infrastructure.